-At the University of Johannesburg, the Law Faculty has its own reference techniques based on the TSAR style (the style used in the Tydskrif vir Suid-Afrikaanse reg).
+At the University of Johannesburg, the Law Faculty has its own reference techniques based on the TSAR style (Tydskrif vir Suid-Afrikaanse reg).

-If, however, you are using the APA style, you also have to use its style for legal materials.
+If, however, you are using the Harvard style, you also have to use its style for legal materials.